-Water Quality Measures: Thompson Lake is a non-colored lake (average color 12 SPU) with an average SDT of 9.1 m (29.9 ft).
-The annual averages of water column TP for Thompson Lake range from 3-11 parts per billion (ppb) with an average of 5 ppb, while Chla ranges from 1.3-4.1 ppb with an average of 2.4 ppb.
+Water Quality Measures: Thompson Lake is a non-colored lake (average color 10 SPU) with an average SDT of 9.1 m (29.9 ft).
+The annual averages of water column TP for Thompson Lake range from 3-11 parts per billion (ppb) with an average of 5 ppb, while Chla ranges from 1.3-7.0 ppb with an average of 2.4 ppb.

 Dissolved oxygen (DO) profiles show little DO depletion in deep areas of the lake.
 The potential for TP to leave the bottom sediments and become available to algae in the water column (internal loading) is low.
+Thompson Lake does have a low ratio of aluminum to iron in its bottom sediments, which makes it more susceptible to internal loading.
+However, the presence of dissolved oxygen at the bottom of the lake keeps the phosphorus from being released.
 Oxygen levels below 5 parts per million (ppm) stress certain cold water fish and a persistent loss of oxygen may eliminate or reduce habitat for sensitive coldwater species.
-There have been few instances of DO below 5 ppm.
+Lack of dissolved oxygen is not a present concern for Thompson Lake.